DHTMLX/docs-suite/docs/grid/usage.md

     - if set to *false*, Grid renders only the group name
     - if set to a *function*, it takes the group header row as a parameter and returns the string to render.
 Grid inserts the returned value as HTML, so it may contain markup; an empty string renders no counter.
 The row gives access to the `$count`, `$totalCount` and `$by` service properties and to every aggregated field of the `map` object of the level

 The counter is a part of the default template of the column with grouped data, so Grid ignores it when the [`column`](#configuration-of-the-column-property-of-the-group-object) object carries a custom `template`.
-The same text serves as the tooltip of the cell.
+The default tooltip of that column shows the counter as well, and a custom `tooltipTemplate` drops it there in the same way.

 ~~~jsx {8-9}
 const grid = new dhx.Grid("grid_container", {